 Riders for Health won the fourth annual Barry and Marie Lipman Family Prize which celebrates leadership and innovation among organisations creating positive social impact.

 Barclays Women of the Year Award

-Riders' co-founder and CEO, Andrea Coleman, won the Women of the Year Award, sponsored by Barclays, for the organisation she founded 20 years ago with husband Barry, Riders for Health which is revolutionising medical provision across Africa.
+Riders' co-founder and CEO, Andrea Coleman, won the Women of the Year Award, sponsored by Barclays, for the organisation she founded nearly 25 years ago with her husband Barry, Riders for Health which is revolutionising medical provision across Africa.

 Big Impact Award, Third Sector Excellence Awards

 Riders for Health's sample transport programme in Lesotho was recognised for its role in improving diagnosis and treatment of HIV in rural communities in southern Africa.

 The Resolve Award, Aspen Institute's Global Leaders Council for Reproductive Health

 Global Leader’s Council named The Gambian government winner in the finance category of its annual Resolve Award for being the first country in Africa to have - through its partnership with Riders for Health - enough motorcycles and ambulances to deliver maternal health care reliably to the whole country.

 Riders for Health came in 31st position in The Global Journal’s Top 100 NGO’s.
 Approximately 450 NGO’s from all over the world submitted applications.
 Key criteria for the selection process included: impact, innovation and sustainability.
 Riders placed 7th position in the innovation category.